sgmurphy/wordpress-plugins/wp-asset-clean-up/readme.txt

 4. Homepage CSS & JS Management (List sorted by location)

 == Changelog ==
+= 1.3.9.6 =
+* Fix: The "usermeta" table is populated with duplicate entries, leading to a larger database, and sometimes, leading to a high CPU usage

 = 1.3.9.5 =
 * New Option: "Settings" -- "Plugin Usage Preferences" -- "Plugin Access" / Choose user roles or particular users, apart from administrators, that could have access to the plugin area * e.g. the admin could give Asset CleanUp Pro access within the Dashboard to a developer that is optimizing the website, but the developer does not have the "administrator" role for security reasons
 * "wpacu_access_role" filter is no longer active (related to the option mentioned above), as it wasn't 100% effective into changing who accesses the Asset CleanUp Pro area